How This Tech Company Keeps Up With Their Multi-Billion Dollar Clients.

-A deep understanding of accounts receivable is critical for much more than just good accounting — it’s the key to fostering a profitable business.
+A deep understanding of the accounts receivable cycle is critical for much more than just good accounting — it’s the key to fostering a profitable business.

-Let’s explore the essentials and particulars of accounts receivable.
+Let’s explore the essentials and particulars of the accounts receivable cycle, and how they impact your bottom line.
 We’ll also discuss key financial terms like accounts payable, trade receivables, and notes receivable.

 Accounts receivable is the amount of money your business has a right to collect in exchange for goods or services (on credit) already provided to a customer.